Is Pre-training Truly Better Than Meta-Learning?: Background and Preliminaries

 where $F_{D_1, f_w}$ is the Task2Vec embedding of the training data $D_{\tau} = \{ (x_i, y_i ) \}^n_{i=1}$ for task $\hat p(x, y \mid \tau)$ that uses the fixed probe network $f_w$ with architecture $f$ and weights $w$.
 Note that $\tau_1, \tau_2$ are tasks sampled from the (meta) distribution of tasks $\hat p(\tau \mid B)$ for the current benchmark $B$, and $d$ is the cosine distance.
 It is worth restating that in this framework, a task is defined as an n-way, k-shot few-shot learning task.
 Each task thereby includes $n$ classes, each of which is sampled with $k$ examples.
-Usually, this is split into a support (train) set for fast adaptation and a query (test) set for evaluation.
+Usually, these $k$ examples form the support (train) set for fast adaptation and we also sample a query (test) set for evaluation.